 Different Squirrel Species Have Different Winter Survival Mechanisms

 Squirrel’s have a variety of winter survival tools to live long lives but they vary between the different species.
 Almost all squirrels bulk up their fat stores in Autumn and rely upon either nests or burrows for protection.
 Some squirrels will physically change their fur for added warmth while others will simply go into hibernation, lower their body temperature and slow down their hearts and brains.

 Survival Mechanisms of Squirrels that Are Active During Winter

 Grey, fox and flying squirrels tend to use holes in living trees for shelter during the winter.
 This type of dwelling structure is called a den and is usually the abandoned nesting cavity created by woodpeckers.
 Squirrels will bring in dried leaves and other material to build up a layer of insulation inside the den.
 If the den is not well insulated or if there are not enough nesting dens for all of the squirrels then it is possible for a squirrel to freeze.

 Squirrels can also store food inside of these dens so they do not have to venture outside.

 If you are worried about the squirrels in your backyard freezing to death then the best way you can help them is by providing a warm den for them to use.
 There are several great squirrel nesting boxes for sale and your squirrels will appreciate the new nesting cavity.

-Ground squirrels, on the other hand, rely on their burrows when looking for warmth.
+Ground squirrels, on the other hand, rely on their underground burrows when looking for warmth.
 Rock squirrels also retreat inside their burrows during winter and only leave when they need to look for food.